abdulbadii/smart-directories-navigation/README.md

 g . | - | ,  \[foo bar baz ...\]

-go to the given name listed dir. given i.e. foo, if it's in repetitive form, then the rest is also put in dir. stack
+likewise go to the given name foo, now just to be clearer that it's in repetitive form, being the rest put in dir. stack
 it may optionally be started with . or - or , options mentioned above which'd be accomplished first (the second form)

 g 0{nth} 0{nth} ...